Have you ever felt alone in a crowd?

-You know how it feels when you are in a room full of people, and yet you feel completely alone?
-This is exactly what many survivors of narcissistic abuse say they experience - and it's a pattern I found in myself after finally realizing what I'd been dealing with for so long.
+Do you know how it feels when you are in a room full of people, and yet you feel completely alone?
+If you have ever found yourself looking around a room and realizing you’ve both been surrounded by people and feeling completely alone, you might be dealing with the effects of narcissistic abuse in a toxic relationship.
+This is exactly what many survivors of narcissistic abuse say they experience – and it’s a pattern I found in myself after finally realizing what I’d been dealing with for so long.

 Let’s talk about that for a minute: WHY do survivors of narcissistic abuse have so much trouble feeling really connected to people?
 Why do we so often find the need to be alone after any sort of social interaction?
 Why do we find the idea of certain kinds of interaction overwhelming to the point that we just become paralyzed and hide inside the little cocoons we’ve created for ourselves?

 Well, let’s start answering those questions by looking at our situations from an intellectual standpoint, shall we?

 Taking away all emotional aspects, we are in a very uncomfortable position when we’re dealing with a narcissist in our daily lives, and in some ways, we’re taught that everything we think and believe is incorrect – or, at the very least, no one validates us and we begin to believe the lies the narcissist tells us about ourselves.

 And, in most cases, these situations are created without our consent, whether we’ve been fooled into becoming enmeshed with them or we were born into this mess.
 You’re going to feel abandoned.
 You’re going to feel lonely sometimes.
 And at the same time, you’re going to want to BE alone all the time.

 To say it’s overwhelming is an understatement – but if we’re being honest with ourselves, we are in an almost suspended state, whether we’re still stuck in the toxic relationship or we’ve moved on and are going through narcissistic abuse recovery.